 - He is concerned to safeguard his own interests and his family’s.

-Without looking at Hazony’s list, I made my own based on the Abraham story.
-It nearly matches:
+Many Christians tend to think of self-interest as a vice rather than a virtue.
+I made my own based on the Abraham story.
+It nearly matches Hazony’s:

 - Abraham’s willingness to enter covenants is both altruistic (bless the earth) and self-interested (make a great name, you’ll be blessed, etc)

 - Abraham rejects human sacrifice (see Genesis 22).

 - Abraham believes in right and wrong as absolute categories and challenges God’s actions on their basis.